Language

 Skipped 0

-Enable Skip Empty to ignore blank lines
+Enable Skip Empty to leave blank lines untouched

 Use Swap to apply multiple prefixes in sequence